mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 }
 ```

+---

 ### Stage 5

-In stage 5 - we do the FRI verification of the DEEP polynomial created in step 4.
+Stage 5 completes the process by performing FRI verification of the DEEP polynomial computed in stage 4.

 ```rust
 pub fn prover_stage_5<const N: usize, A: GoodAllocator, T: MerkleTreeConstructor>(